Ask Krrish Contact Us

 }

-b.
-Calling Apex with @wire (Reactive):
+c.
+Calling Apex with @wire (Reactive)

 import getAccountDetails from '@salesforce/apex/AccountController.getAccountDetails';